 The control located to the left of the steering column operates the exterior lamps.

 The exterior lamp control has three positions:

-AUTO (Automatic Headlamp Control/Off): Turning the control to this position will activate the automatic headlamp control when it is dark enough outside and turn off all the lamps and lights during the day except for the Daytime Running Lamps (DRL).
+AUTO (Automatic Headlamp Control/Off): Turning the control to this position will activate the automatic headlamp control when it is dark enough outside and it will turn off all the lamps and lights during the day, except for the Daytime Running Lamps (DRL).

-P

-(Parking Lamps): Turning the control to this position turns on the parking lamps together with the following:
+P[⇐] (Parking Lamps): Turning the control to this position turns on the parking lamps, taillamps, and instrument panel lights.